pepstock-org/Charba-Wiki/docs/DateAdapters.md

 [Moment.js](https://momentjs.com/) is a lightweight JavaScript date library for parsing, validating, manipulating, and formatting dates.

-These are the defaults that the library implements that you can change into cartesian time axis.
+These are the defaults that the library implements that you can change in the cartesian time axis.

 | Name | Default | Example
 | ---- | ------- | -------